-- The ingredients will also assist with a growth spurt and optimize your length retention for the summer.
+The four ingredients will assist with stimulating your follicles, which can lead to a growth spurt and optimize your length retention for the summer.

-- Less risk of build up, which reduces the need to wash your hair as often.
+There’s less risk of product build-up, which reduces the need to wash your hair as often.
 Unless you swim regularly, I’d say washing once or twice a month with diluted Castile soap is adequate.

 Ingredients For Anti-Itch Braid Spray

 How to Make a Refreshing Braid Spray for Summer

 - Fill the spray bottle almost to the top with rose water.
 You can also use distilled water but I liked the delicate scent of rose water.